Old Apostolic Church: Establishment in Africa

 The founder of the Apostolic Church in South Africa, Carl George Klibbe, was born on 24 December 1852 in Pomerania at the Baltic Sea and was a preacher in the Lutheran Church when he had contact with the Apostolic doctrine in a town named Schladen in Germany where he met Heinrich Niemeyer for the first time.
 It was years later in 1886, after Klibbe moved to Hatton Vale in Queensland, Australia, that he and his family were convinced of this doctrine and sealed by the same person Apostle H. F. Niemeyer.

 OAC after Apostle Klibbe

 At the time of Klibbe's death on 22 May 1931, The Old Apostolic Church had more than 1 million adherents.
 Apostles Ernest Fredrick Willhelm Ninow, Carl Fredrick Willhelm Ninow and William Campbell were appointed by Klibbe as his successors before he died, with EFW Ninow as the Chairman and Leader of the church.

-At present, The Old Apostolic Church is estimated to have around 2 million members in Africa.
+At present, the Old Apostolic Church is estimated to have around 2 million members in Africa.
 Congregations can be found in South Africa, Eswatini, Namibia, Zimbabwe, Mozambique, Botswana, Zambia, Malawi, USA, Canada, British Isles, Netherlands, Belgium, Australia, New Zealand and the United Arab Emirates.
-The Old Apostolic Church is independent from the New Apostolic Church and the United Apostolic Church, and is not part of the South African Council of Churches or the World Council of Churches, and refuses to become members of these organisations.
+The Old Apostolic Church is independent from the New Apostolic Church and the United Apostolic Church.